ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- New experiments and/or their analysis, and so on.
 	- You will be required to summarize and review your research monthly in writing.
 	- There will be an ENTRANCE ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.
-		- In the entrance assessment, you will need to explain a top conference/journal paper to me clearly and thoroughly.

 <!--  -->
 - Principle of authorship: